-Climate change is generally viewed as a long-term problem, but recent events show that we may already have begun to see an increase in the frequency and intensity of storms such as hurricanes and unseasonable weather.
-Should this trend continue, it may be prudent to consider increasing fund reserves to provide adequate resources to deal with the cost of responding to these events.
+Recent studies show that we have begun to see an increase in sea level rise and in the frequency, duration, and intensity of storms.
+Given this trend, it may be prudent to consider increasing fund reserves to provide adequate resources to deal with the cost of responding to these events.